-In 2018, the Company issued its employee restricted shares amounting to \$45,000, wherein the amount of \$532 and \$1,255, respectively, had been cancelled due to failure in meeting the vested requirements for the years ended December 31, 2021 and 2020.
+In 2018, the Company issued its employee restricted shares amounting to \$45,000, wherein the amount of \$303 and \$532, respectively, had been cancelled due to failure in meeting the vested requirements for the years ended December 31, 2022 and 2021.
 As of the reporting date, the registration procedures had been completed.

-For the year ended December 31, 2021, by the request of bonds holders, the convertible bonds issued by the Company were converted into ordinary shares of \$81,363 with 8,137 thousand new shares issued at par value.
-As of the reporting date, the registration procedures had already been completed, except for the amount of \$64,011.
+For the years ended December 31, 2022 and 2021, by the request of bonds holders, the convertible bonds issued by the Company were converted into ordinary shares of \$38,920 with 3,892 thousand new shares and \$81,363 with 8,137 thousand new shares issued at par value, respectively.
+As of the reporting date, the registration procedures had been completed.

-(ii) Capital surplus
+(iii) Capital surplus